 Choose just one or all of them —it’s up to you.
-You can configure payment settings for all three merchants if you want to allow your customers to pay through the payment merchant of their choice.
+You can configure payment settings for all four merchants if you want to allow your customers to pay through the payment merchant of their choice.
 People like choices, especially when it comes to money, so why hold back?

 Choose a merchant from the Payment Gateway dropdown.
 For multiple payment options, click Add Merchant and select another gateway.
 After this, each merchant has its own setup process: